eisenjulian/nlp_estimator_tutorial/blog.md

         embedding_matrix[i] = v
 ```

-Finally, we can use the [`tf.train.Scaffold`](https://www.tensorflow.org/api_docs/python/tf/train/Scaffold) property in the `EstimatorSpec` returned by our `model_fn` to instruct TensorFlow to initialize our embedding variable using this matrix the first time , after that the model will we loaded from a saved checkpoint.
+Finally, we can use the [`tf.train.Scaffold`](https://www.tensorflow.org/api_docs/python/tf/train/Scaffold) property in the `EstimatorSpec` returned by our `model_fn` to instruct TensorFlow to initialize our embedding variable using this matrix the first time, after which the model will be loaded from a saved checkpoint.

 ```python
 def init_fn(scaffold, sess):